 M-Class buyers will pay a premium over many other comparably equipped luxury SUVs, but those who appreciate the cache and engineering strengths of the Mercedes brand will find plenty to like here.

-The 2008 Mercedes M-Class includes four models.
-Each is equipped with a seven-speed automatic transmission and electronically managed 4ETS fulltime all-wheel drive.
-The primary distinguishing feature for each model is its engine.
+The 2009 Mercedes-Benz M-Class includes five models.
+Each is equipped with a seven-speed automatic transmission.
+Electronically managed 4ETS full-time all-wheel drive is optional in the base-level ML350 and standard on all other models.
+Beside that, the primary distinguishing feature for each model is its engine.

-The 2008 Mercedes-Benz M-Class styling tweaks vary between V6 and V8 models.
-From the emotional perspective, the front end is bold, interesting and aggressive, with ventilated grille bars, a power-dome hood design and wild-looking integrated headlamps.
-In profile, the wheel arches loom large and prominent.
+In profile, all ML model wheel arches loom large and prominent.
 There's an unmistakable character line rising front to rear, and a forward-slanting C-pillar that frames trapezoidal rear side glass.

-Some improvements aren't readily apparent to the eye.
-A new-fangled scratch resistant paint, embedded with thousands of flecks of ceramic, is standard.
+A high-tech scratch resistant paint, embedded with thousands of flecks of ceramic, is standard.
 It should be welcomed by those owners who actually decide to challenge overgrown trails, or those who share their garages with kids, toys and bicycles.
-There's an optional power liftgate operated with the key fob, and several cargo organizing devices available as accessories.
+The Premium 1 Package includes an optional power liftgate operated with the key fob.
+Several cargo organizing devices are available as accessories.

 Four huge, round air vents spread across the dash panel, which is dominated by a deeply hooded instrument cluster with sharp graphics and prominent chrome trim around the tachometer and speedometer.
 A central information window between the gauges can be programmed to supply about as much driving and maintenance information as one driver can stand to absorb.

 The steering wheel has a nice, thick rim that's reassuring when driving off road.
 We're fond of the optional steering wheel that's finished with the top half in wood and the bottom half in leather, but some drivers don't like wood or mixed materials on their wheels.
-The center hub houses four sets of controls for information, telephone, navigation and entertainment systems.
+Controls for information, telephone, navigation and entertainment systems are now arrayed in two circles set into the top two spokes.
 Wipers are stalk-mounted to the left of the column, while primary climate and audio controls are in the center stack above the console.
-The center stack is dominated by the elements of the COMAND system and a 16:9 LCD display which incorporates entertainment, telephone, and navigation displays.
+The center stack is dominated by the elements of the COMAND system and a 6.5-inch color screen which incorporates entertainment, telephone, and navigation displays.

 The M-Class features an electronic gear selector that's making its way into all Mercedes models.
 It's an easy-to-reach short stalk on the right side of the steering column, with simple up-down movement for reverse and drive.
 Alternate shift buttons, which allow selection of a specific gear, are located on the back of the steering wheel hub, right where fingers wrap around the spokes.
 It's a good system, and eliminates the conventional gear selector from the center console, making more room available for elegant design and function in the form of an award-winning cupholder.

 The ML63 AMG has heavily bolstered sport seats upholstered with Nappa leather and an Alcantara insert across the shoulder bolsters.
 Its entire dashboard is wrapped with leather.
-The ML63 also features a leather-wrapped sport steering wheel, unique instruments with AMG graphics and stainless-steel pedals with rubber studs.
+There's a bit more brightwork inside than in the other models.
+The ML63 also features a leather-wrapped sport steering wheel, unique AMG instrument graphics and stainless-steel pedals with rubber studs.

-In any variant, the Mercedes M-Class will do just about anything most owners demand, on road or off road.
-Acceleration performance varies across the model line, ranging from better than adequate in the ML320 and ML350 to race-like with the ML63 AMG.
-Ride quality on pavement is never rough, even in the more stiffly suspended ML63, which features the AirMatic air suspension as standard equipment.
+The Mercedes M-Class models will do just about anything most owners demand, on road or off road.
+Acceleration performance varies across the model line, ranging from better than adequate in the ML320 BlueTEC and ML350 to race-like with the ML63 AMG.
+Ride quality on pavement is never rough, even in the more stiffly suspended ML63, which features the Airmatic air suspension as standard equipment.

-Mercedes reports identical 0-60 mph times of 7.9 seconds for the both the ML320 diesel and the ML350.
-Yet that doesn't tell the whole story, because in short bursts the diesel actually accelerates more quickly.
-Its whopping 398 pound-feet of torque. compared with 258 pound-feet for the ML350, comes across as a neck-whipping burst of acceleration, and the turbocharging maintains power in high-altitude environs.
-And for this the diesel buyer gets a fuel economy improvement of 30 percent or more in real-world driving.
-We're perfectly happy in the ML350, but if diesel were readily available on our appointed rounds, we would choose the ML320 CDI over the ML350.
+Mercedes reports near-identical 0-60 mph times of 8.0 and 7.9 seconds, respectively, for the ML320 BlueTEC diesel and the ML350 gasoline V6.
+Yet that doesn't tell the whole story, because even last year's diesel's whopping 398 pound-feet of torque (compared with 258 pound-feet for the ML350) came across as a neck-whipping burst of acceleration.
+And of course turbocharging maintains power in high-altitude environs.
+And for this the diesel buyer gets a substantial fuel economy improvement in real-world driving.
+We're perfectly happy in the ML350, but if diesel fuel were readily available on our appointed rounds, we would choose the ML320 BlueTEC over the ML350.

 The ML550 is more fun to drive.
-The 5.5-liter V8 engine will take this 2.5-ton SUV from 0-60 mph in less than 6 seconds flat, and then settles down to a background burble by the time you reach seventh-gear overdrive.
+The 5.5-liter V8 engine will take this 2.5-ton SUV from 0-60 mph in 5.6 seconds, and then settles down to a background burble by the time you reach seventh-gear overdrive.
 The seven-speed automatic offers a manual-shift mode, and it's the best automatic Mercedes has built.
 It's flexible, in that it kicks down to a lower gear more quickly than its predecessors, and it almost always keeps the engine in the most productive part of its power band.
 Yet its overdrive top gear makes for quiet high-speed cruising and better fuel economy.

 Critics have complained with some justification about the electronically actuated and modulated Sensotronic brake system that Mercedes-Benz has been feeding gradually into all of its models over the last few years.
 We're getting used to them, and they'll stop the M-Class right now without much pedal effort.
 They've also improved considerably since they were first introduced.
 Yet they still don't have the smooth, linear feel of the best mechanically actuated brake systems.
 Nice smooth stops can be tricky without practice.
 We prefer the brakes in the Mercedes cars that do not have Sensotronic.

-Off road, the ML550 and ML63 AMG offer the advantages of two significant features: a Downhill Speed Regulation software control that maintains the 4-12 mph downhill pace you set through the wheel controls, and a Start-Off Assist that keeps the vehicle from drifting backward in Drive or forward in Reverse on steep hills.
-Very handy, indeed, and eas
+Off road, the M-Class offers the advantages of two significant features: a Downhill Speed Regulation software control that maintains the 4-12 mph downhill pace you set through the wheel controls, and a Start-Off Assist that keeps the vehicle from drifting backward in Drive or forward in Reverse on steep hills.
+Very handy, indeed, and easy to learn to use.